infinum/devproc-handbook/Test automation/Mobile - element IDs.md

 ##### Known in advance

-For the ones that are known in advance, they should be set in ids.xml file as item of type="id".
+For the ones that are known in advance, they should be set in `ids.xml` file as item of `type="id"`.
 After that, they can be programmatically set to the ID of an element that they represent.

 *Example:*